Striking Gold: Teaching Inspiration Redefined through Video

 In a teacher’s world of lesson planning, syllabus adapting, parent-teacher meetings, report writing, and the evolution of educational technology, it can seem hard to be the spark of inspiration for your students.
-In 2016, the start of a new school year resembles a world of opportunity, with which students are encouraged to conquer and break beyond syllabus outcomes to acquire further critical thinking skills.
+The start of a new school year resembles a world of opportunity, with which students are encouraged to conquer and break beyond syllabus outcomes to acquire further critical thinking skills.

 The golden ‘ah-ha’ moments of learning we all love to witness, result from inspirational teachers, engaging resources and quite simply, well-planned lessons that are injected with creativity.
 The wise words of Confucius, “Tell me and I will forget.
 Show me and I may remember.
 Involve me and I will understand” resonate with many teachers in their quest to design engaging lessons.
 Through the understated power of video, students can not only learn new concepts independently at their own pace, but can also be used to facilitate understanding, act as a stimulus and tool to apply knowledge, and can even be used to flip the classroom to create more time for student-teacher interaction and the likes of analysing, evaluating and creating.
 Video for learning is powerful and yes, it has just turned Bloom’s Taxonomy on its head.